roxlu/webrtc-jitter/jitter-issue.md

 There are a couple of graphs that show the reasons of concealment.
 Though, I'm not entirely sure if these represent all the concealed samples.
-The image below shows the concealed samples for acceleration or deceleration.  _Note: this screenshot was from a different test than the screenshots above_.
+The image below shows the concealed samples for acceleration and deceleration.  _Note: this screenshot was from a different test than the screenshots above_.

 > ![](./images/concealed-reason.png)

-When we look at the totals, we can see that there are a lot more concealed samples than the inserted and removed samples show in the graphs above.
+When we look at the totals, we can see that there are a lot more concealed samples (6M) than the inserted and removed samples show in the graphs above.
 I'm not sure why these totals don't match.

 > ![](./images/concealed-total.png)